The rich want to use money to solve problems, except the problems that made them rich

-When journalist Anand Giridharadas became a Henry Crown fellow at the Aspen Institute several years ago, he was initially excited to rub elbows with about 20 of the world’s emerging philanthropy-minded capitalists.
+When journalist Anand Giridharadas became a Henry Crown fellow at the Aspen Institute several years ago, he was initially excited to rub elbows with some of the world’s emerging philanthropy-minded capitalists.
 These were successful entrepreneurs ostensibly interested in using their wealth and knowledge to build a better world.
 “It’s all about taking stock at some midpoint of life and career and thinking about how can you do better,” he says of the fellowship mission.

-But after couple of years–the group met four times annually for about a week per session–Giridharadas began to notice, and dislike, some contradictions.
-Much of Aspen’s seminars, festivals, retreats, and funding was underwritten by people or companies that seemed to have made huge trade-offs in their path to riches, and might be practicing philanthropy as perception-improving and influence-welding device.
-(That list includes Charles and David Koch, Monsanto, Pepsi, Goldman and Sachs, and the Resnick family, which has made a fortune growing water-intensive almonds in drought-stricken California.)
+But after couple of years–the group met four times over a two year period for about a week per session–Giridharadas began to notice, and dislike, some contradictions.
+Much of Aspen’s entire ecosystem of seminars, festivals, retreats, and funding was underwritten by people or companies that seemed to have made huge trade-offs in their path to riches, and might be practicing philanthropy as a perception-improving and influence-welding device.
+(That list includes Charles and David Koch, Monsanto, Pepsi, Goldman Sachs, and the Resnick family, which has made a fortune growing water-intensive almonds in drought-stricken California.)

-So in mid-2015, Giridharadas gave a talk at an Aspen forum calling out the hypocrisy of the “Aspen Consensus.” “[It] says, “Do more good”–not “Do less harm,” he told the crowd, which included many of the institute’s major supporters.
+So in mid-2015, Giridharadas gave a talk at an Aspen forum calling out the hypocrisy of the “Aspen Consensus.” “[It] says, ‘Do more good’–not ‘Do less harm,'” he told the crowd, which included many of the institute’s major supporters.
 The talk went viral in philanthropy circles and can still be read on Medium.
 It’s since become the basis of a new book, Winners Take All, which explores, as the catchy subtitle notes, what Giridharadas calls “the elite charade of changing the world.”

 “We live in a time of extraordinary elite generosity.
 More money is being given away than ever in history,” he says.
 “And yet we also live in an age that has been absolutely punishing for perhaps the majority of middle and working class Americans.”

-Note: Correction: This article has been updated to reflect the fact that the correct number of Americans shut out from economic growth is 117 million.